 As someone who doesn't love to cook, I've consumed countless bowls of pasta, because, let's face it, boiling a pot of water and tossing in a handful of dried pasta is the universally accepted alternative to ordering in.
 Now, you can blame it on the fact that I finally invested in a Dutch oven, but I recently decided that it was time for me to put down the Trader Joe's jarred Pomodoro and put in the (minimal) extra effort required to make my own pasta sauces.

 So, after putting dozens of recipes to the test, I'm finally sharing the easy pasta sauces that I keep on constant rotation.
-Spanning a chorizo bolognese and a vegan-friendly broccoli rabe pesto, these homemade recipes are infinitely better than the store-bought varieties.
+Spanning chorizo bolognese to arugula pesto, these homemade recipes are infinitely better than the store-bought varieties.
 Consider yourself warned—these mouthwatering recipes will have you stocking your pantry with canned tomatoes stat.

 Chorizo Bolognese Pasta With Sourdough Pangrattato

-Why I Love It: If I'm being honest, this recipe had me at "chorizo."
+If I'm being honest, Half Baked Harvest's recipe for chorizo bolognese pasta with sourdough pangrattato had me at "chorizo."
 With a richer, more intense flavor than ground beef, this spicy pork sausage is what sets this homemade bolognese apart from the rest.
-Recipe creator Tieghan Gerard describes this divine sauce as "Spanish meets Italian" and I'm here for it.
+Recipe creator Tieghan Gerard describes this divine sauce as "Spanish meets Italian," and I'm here for it.

-Why I Love It: This isn't your ordinary ragu.
-Rather than simmering on the stovetop, this sauce is roasted in the oven.
+This isn't your ordinary ragu.
+Rather than simmering on the stovetop, Half Baked Harvest's butternut squash-and-tomato ragu is roasted in the oven.
 The unconventional cooking method elevates canned tomatoes to new heights.
 Trust me, when paired on a pan with diced butternut squash, a splash of red wine, and a handful of aromatic herbs, the humble pantry staple really shines.